catfo435/Mess-Swap-Portal/README.md

 ## Tasks to be completed
 * Accept Request section (partially done, cant accept requests, but pending requests are shown)
 * Ongoing Requests Section (If user wants to delete a previous request)
+* If the Receiver sends a request to the Sender, the mess swap should be accepted.
 * Admin Page to control the website with privileges
 * CSS Styling(ongoing)
 * Custom Alerts(Instead of the default JS alerts)